Traffic Alert - Convention Center Area

-Port tenants and visitors may experience heavy traffic and delays this weekend, Saturday, May 18 and Sunday, May 19 due to a volleyball tournament being held at the Broward County Convention Center.
-More than 9,000 attendees are expected to attend each day.
-Motorists are encouraged to avoid the convention center area and use the port entrances located at Federal Hwy (US1)/ State Road 84 and I-595/Eller Dr.
+Port tenants, visitors and cruise guests should expect traffic delays Saturday and Sunday, April 18 & 19 in the Broward County Convention Center area due to two large events being held simultaneously.
+More than 9,500 attendees are expected each day.
+Motorists are encouraged to use the port entrances located at Federal Hwy (US1)/State Road 84 and I-595/Eller Dr., or use the Convention Center Connector.

 Energy